Last updated: April 1, 2020

 2.3 Description Text

-2.3.b Description text should be thorough and cover all important aspects of your product.
+2.3.b Description text should accurately cover all important aspects of your product including dependencies or other requirements for use of the asset.

 2.3.c Description text for art assets should list out the number of unique assets included in your project.
-We also ask you provide detailed information on the average polygon count, texture size, and types of texture maps included for each asset.
+We also ask you to provide detailed information such as the average polygon count, texture size, and types of texture maps included for each asset.

 2.3.d Description text for code assets should list out all key features of your product.

 2.3.f All descriptions must be in English and have proper spelling/grammar.
-Small edits may be made by our review team but excessive situations will result in your submission being rejected.
+Excessive spelling/grammar issues will result in your submission being rejected.

 2.3.g An English version of your description text is required but localized versions for other languages are allowed.